ratan-lab/sumo/README.rst

                               adjacency arrays in file are indexed in following way:
-                              "0", "1" ... and index of sample name vector is "samples" k                     either one value describing number of clusters or coma-delimited range of values to check (SUMO will suggest cluster structure based on cophenetic
+                              "0", "1" ... and index of sample name vector is "samples" k                     either one value describing number of clusters or coma-delimited range of values to check (sumo will suggest cluster structure based on cophenetic
                               correlation coefficient)
         outdir                path to save output files